meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

 **Primary Actor:** Any user.

-**Brief:** Allows the user to remove all torent groups that have already been snatched.
+**Brief:** Allows the user to remove all torrent groups that have already been snatched.

 **Trigger:** The user wishes to prune their torrent group bookmark list of snatched torrents.